jpthefish/ALAN-Birdstrike-Data-For-Research/README.md

 ## Overview

-This is the codebase for a predictive modeling and public policy design-oriented project where we investigate the impact of artificial lights at night (ALAN) on bird strikes.
+This is the codebase for a predictive modeling and public policy design-oriented research project investigating the impact of artificial lights at night (ALAN) on bird strikes.

 ## Abstract